- Reference Number: HEY179/2025

 What happens afterwards?

-At this time you will be advised when you need to come for a check up, how to look after your eye and told when to use the eye drops you need, to help the eye to heal.
+You will be told at this time when you need to come for a check-up, how to look after your eye and told when to use the eye drops you need, to help the eye to heal.

 Discharge Home

-Upon your discharge home please contact the ward immediately if you experience any of the following problems:
+Upon your discharge home please contact us immediately if you experience any of the following problems:

 - Excessive pain.